hadong1502/HMAX_illusion/README.md

 # Logistics
 The repo is a little bit unorganized, but users can replicate my finding by running `official.ipynb`.
 Directories inside the code should be adjusted accordingly if running on your local computer.

-`Dataset.py`: How the training and testing datasets are created.
-You can change configurations of the data accordingly.
+`data_generation.py`: How the training and testing datasets are created.
+You can change configurations of the data accordingly. \
-`dataset_generation.ipynb`: Run this to create the data
+`dataset.ipynb`: Run this to create the data \
+`Dataset.py`: Dataset classes for PyTorch integration

 ## References
 Riesenhuber, M., & Poggio, T. (1999).
 Hierarchical models of object recognition in cortex.
 Nature Neuroscience,